leokuzmanovic/ai-bistro-chef/README.md

 - retry when trying to create an assistant
 - handle fatal errors in main.go
 - explain how idealy assistant would be created somewhere else and we would just use it here
+- prevent stoping thread runs that does not belong to the user (auth)
+- periodically clear local cache that holds thread run results or use central caching system with TTL like Redis

 ## to be added later:
 - tests